Tell us who you are and how you got here:

 That definitely helped me in making the decision to move here.
-I knew a little bit of what to expect before I came to Canada, of course it’s still very different from Europe.
+I knew a little bit about what to expect before I came to Canada, of course, is still very different from Europe.
 For one, its very very VERY far from home and very cold.

 Do you keep in contact with any of your classmates?

 Most of those friends are in the US.
 I am still in touch with 3 of them.
 We sometimes speak over the phone.
 But I guess we keep ourselves so busy with life and work and there is not much time left to easily keep in contact.

 You lived in the US too, didn’t you?
 How does that fit into your story?

 Well… after getting my Masters degree at the University of Calgary, I got 2 Ph.D. offers, one from the U of C and another from George Mason University in Fairfax, Virginia.
 In 2011, I went to GMU and studied for 1 semester.
 But due to the international relations between Iran and the US, it was very difficult for my parents to visit me.
 So I decided to come back here.